Emotionally Unavailable Men Characteristics And Traits

 - He’s Reluctant to Make Any Commitment to You

-Emotionally unavailable men are either not able or not willing to make a commitment to another person in a relationship.
+Some men are either not able or not willing to make a commitment to another person in a relationship.
 He’ll do his best to keep things casual, even going so far as to avoid calling you his girlfriend, to avoid making a commitment to you.
 Commitment involves an emotional investment from both people in a relationship, which is exactly what he is trying to avoid.
-Instead, emotionally unavailable men will often have very short relationships, never staying with a woman long enough that it requires any sort of investment on his part.
+Instead, men who lack emotional maturity will often have very short relationships, never staying with a woman long enough that it requires any sort of investment on his part.
 If you’ve approached the idea of taking your relationship to the next level and he’s been unreceptive or tried to change the subject, there is little chance of your relationship becoming any more than what it is now.

 - He Replaces Emotional Connections with Physical Ones